 The lenses are all fully multi-coated, which is the best you can currently get along these lines.
 The intent is to eliminate, or at least minimize, chromatic aberration (color distortion), especially at further distances.

 One reviewer claimed such aberration was still a problem, though only a small one.
-I going to propose here that, since only one person noticed it, it’s not really an issue.
+I going to propose here that, since only one person noticed it, it’s not really an issue for this Landove spotting scope.

 As you can tell from the model name, you can magnify from 20 to 60 times real life size.
 This makes the scope useful in many circumstances – bird watching, target shooting, wildlife watching, etc.